Alifuru people

-Alfur, Alfurs, Alfuros, Alfures, Aliforoes, Alifuru or Horaforas (in Dutch, Alfoeren) people is a broad term recorded at the time of the Portuguese seaborne empire to refer all the non-Muslim, non-Christian peoples living in inaccessible areas of the interior in the eastern portion of Maritime Southeast Asia.
+The Alfur, Alfurs, Alfuros, Alfures, Aliforoes, Alifuru or Horaforas (in Dutch, Alfoeren) are an indigenous Melanesian people of the Maluku Islands in eastern Indonesia.
+Alifuru was a broad term historically used during the Portuguese seaborne empire.
+The term was primarily associated with communities from the Arafura Sea area.
+Traditionally associated with regions such as Seram, Buru, and the Kei Islands, the Alifuru are considered part of the broader Melanesian cultural and genetic continuum.
+While many speak Austronesian languages and have integrated aspects of Malay-Indonesian culture.

 Etymology

 Several origins for the term Alfur have been proposed, including from Spanish, Portuguese, and even Arabic.
 The most likely hypothesis however is that it originated from Tidorese halefuru, a compound composed of the stems hale "land" and furu "wild, savage".
 From Tidore it was adopted and used by Malay traders and the Portuguese, Spanish and Dutch adventurers and colonists who came to the Spice Islands.

 The term referred to certain lands and their inhabitants that were considered "wild", "untamed" or "pagan", particularly in regions that fell under the influence of Tidore and neighboring Ternate.
 The term was thus especially used of peoples in the Maluku Islands (Halmahera, Seram, and Buru among others) and nearby areas of northern and central Sulawesi.
 Until the 1900s even Papuans were also often called "Alfur".
 In 1879 Van Musschenbroek, former Resident of Menado, described the use of the term in the following way: